Anupam-2309/Lua-Project/README.md

 # Lua Matrix Operations

-Welcome to the **Lua Matrix Operations** repository!
+Welcome to the **Matrix.lua** file!
 This repository contains Lua code for creating and performing basic operations on matrices, such as addition, subtraction, multiplication, and transposition.

 ## Features

-This project includes the following matrix operations:
+This file includes the following matrix operations:

 1. **Matrix Creation**: Easily create a matrix with specified dimensions and values.
 2. **Matrix Addition**: Add two matrices of the same size.